 A trailer not only enables you to visit new cruising grounds for holidays without the fear that bad weather will prevent your return to your home port - it also allows you to take your boat home for the winter.
 Even for a busy executive, the small amount of servicing required by a glass fibre Westerly 22 makes this a reasonable proposition.

 It is not necessary to have a special towing vehicle.
 When on the trailer designed by us for our own boat, she will trail easily behind any fourgear car of over 1,800 cc (and an automatic gear change seems to make no difference).
 Indeed, cars of as low a capacity as 1,500 cc have towed greater weights over selected routes without damage.

-Ready to leave No. 1 factory.
+Ready to leave No. 3 factory.
 A Westerly 22 on her trailer.

 SPECIFICATION

-LENGTH OVERALL 22ft 3in Length waterline 18ft 4in
+LENGTH OVERALL 22ft 3 in Length waterline 18ft 4in

 BEAM EXTREME 7ft 5in Beam waterline 6ft 6in

 DRAUGHT 2ft 3in

-HEADROOM 5ft 8in
+HEADROOM 5ft 10in

 TRAILER WEIGHT 27cwt

 DISPLACEMENT with crew and cruising gear 32cwt

-S A L A R E A

-SQ II sq II
+SAIL AREA sq ft sq ft

 Gunter 232 Bermudan 227

 Main 157 Main 120

 No. 1 Jib 75 No. 1 Jib 107

 No. 2 Jib 34 No. 2 Jib 63

 Spinnaker 150 No. 3 Jib 31

 Spinnaker 216

-BALLAST 475 lb each keel.
-Total 950 lb
+BALLAST 475 lb each keel and 100 lbs in the skeg Total 1050 lb

 SKIN AND DECK Colour impregnated polyester resin laminate to current Lloyd's specification

 MAIN FRAMES Laminated top hat section to Lloyd's specification for reinforced plastic yachts

-HOG AND BILGE STRINGERS 3.6 in steel plate of suitable dimensions, laminated into the ship's main structure.
-The skeg bolts, keel bolts and the fastenings of the mast tabernacle are bolted through the metal plates.
-Oversize washers prevent damage to the laminate

-COCKPIT SEATS & FLOOR, MAIN HATCH, DECK TRIM AND RUBBING STRIPS African teak INTERIOR WOODWORK Mahogany marine ply, grain selected and matched INTERIOR CABIN SIDES Panelled in Vynide material over foam rubber DECK FITTINGS Stainless steel, naval brass and galvanised iron STANDING RIGGING Stainless steel \(\frac{3}{16}\) in diameter one/nineteen, swaged ends RIGGING SCREWS Superston stainless 5/16 in by Lewmar of Emsworth BLOCKS Stainless steel strapped blocks by Gibbs of Warsash
+COCKPIT SEATS & FLOOR, MAIN HATCH, DECK TRIM AND RUBBING STRIPS African teak

+INTERIOR WOODWORK Mahogany marine ply, grain selected and matched

+INTERIOR CABIN SIDES Panelled in Vynide material over foam rubber

+DECK FITTINGS Stainless steel, naval brass and galvanised iron

+STANDING RIGGING Stainless steel 3 in diameter one/nineteen, swaged ends

+RIGGING SCREWS Stainless steel by Gibbs of Warsash

+BLOCKS Stainless steel strapped blocks by Gibbs of Warsash

-RUNNING RIGGING Prestretched Terylene by British Ropes. $1\frac{1}{8}$ in circumference three strand for halyards, $\frac{3}{4}$ in circumference three strand for lifts, $1\frac{1}{4}$ in plaited for sheets MAST AND SPARS Clear grain silver spruce by Collars of Oxford.
-Stainless steel masthead fittings by Lewmar of Emsworth
+RUNNING RIGGING Prestretched Terylene by Belfast Ropes.
+1in circumference three strand for halyards 3 in circumference three strand for lifts, 1 in plaited for sheets

+MAST AND SPARS Clear grain silver spruce by Collars of Oxford.
+Stainless steel masthead fittings by Gibbs of Warsash.

 SAILS 6oz Terylene.
 Colour to choice.
-By Jeckells of Norfolk PAINT International standard Interlux marine finishes and anti-fouling.
+By Jeckells of Norfolk

+PAINT International standard Interlux marine finishes and anti-fouling.
 Colours to buyer's choice